appsquickly/typhoon/README.md

+# Description

+A new dependency injection container for Objective-C. Light-weight, yet full-featured.

 Typhoon is nice on Xcode, even better with . . .

 <a href="http://www.jetbrains.com/objc/">![AppCode](http://jasperblues.github.com/Typhoon/appcode.png)</a>

-# Description

-A new dependency injection container for Objective-C. Light-weight, yet full-featured.
-Built during a typhoon.

 ## Status?
 It's ready to use!